 - Lethargy and incoordination

 How to Protect Your Cat While Having Succulents?

-You should use gloves when handling succulents as most of these plants have sharp thorns and sap which can cause skin irritation.
+You should use gloves when handling succulents as most plants have sharp thorns and sap, which can cause skin irritation.

-When ingested, remove any bitten remnants of the plant from your cat’s mouth and contact a veterinarian right away.
+When ingested, remove any bitten remnants of the plant from your cat’s mouth and contact a veterinarian immediately.

 As a preventive measure, it’s advised to go through the list of toxic and non-toxic plants for cats available on the American Society for the Prevention of Cruelty to Animals or ASPCA’s official website.

 Poisonous succulents must be kept out of the reach of cats.

 Place it at an inaccessible height if kept indoors.